Jessica Zhang is the George Tallman Ladd and Florence Barrett Ladd

 Zhang's research interests include image processing, computational geometry, mesh generation, computer graphics, visualization, finite element method, data-driven simulation and their applications in computational engineering.
 Professor Zhang's group develops novel biomodeling at molecular, cellular, tissue and organ scales, and explore applications in various application fields.
-She has co-authored over 190 publications in peer-reviewed international journals and conference proceedings, and received the Autodesk Best Paper Award 1st Place in SIAM Conference on Conference on Solid and Physical Modeling 2015, the Best Paper Award in CompIMAGE'16
+She has co-authored over 190 publications in peer-reviewed international journals and conference proceedings, and received the Best Paper Award 1st Place in Solid and Physical Conference on Solid and Physical Modeling 2015, the Best Paper Award in CompIMAGE'16